Sega: 1982–1989: Entry into the game console market and arcade resurgence

 In 1985, Sega began working on the Mark III, a redesigned SG-1000.
 For North America, Sega rebranded the Mark III as the Master System, with a futuristic design intended to appeal to Western tastes.
 The Mark III was released in Japan in October 1985.
 Despite featuring more powerful hardware than the Famicom in some ways, it was unsuccessful at launch.
 As Nintendo required third-party developers not to publish their Famicom games on other consoles, Sega developed its own games and obtained the rights to port games from other developers.
 To help market the console in North America, Sega planned to sell the Master System as a toy, similar to how Nintendo had done with the Nintendo Entertainment System.
 Sega partnered with Tonka, an American toy company, to make use of Tonka's expertise in the toy industry.
 Ineffective marketing by Tonka handicapped sales of the Master System.
 By early 1992, production had ceased in North America.
 The Master System sold between 1.5 million and 2 million units in the region.
-This was less market share in North America than both Nintendo and Atari, which controlled 80 percent and 12 percent of the market respectively.
+This was less market share in North America than both Nintendo and Atari, which controlled 80 percent and 12 percent of the market.
 The Master System was eventually a success in Europe, where its sales were comparable to the NES.
 As late as 1993, the Master System's active installed user base in Europe was 6.25 million units.
 The Master System has had continued success in Brazil.
 New versions continue to be released by Sega's partner in the region, Tectoy.
 By 2016, the Master System had sold 8 million units in Brazil.

 During 1984, Sega opened its European division of arcade distribution, Sega Europe.
 It re-entered the North American arcade market in 1985 with the establishment of Sega Enterprises USA at the end of a deal with Bally.
 The release of Hang-On in 1985 would prove successful in the region, becoming so popular that Sega struggled to keep up with demand for the game.
-UFO Catcher was introduced in 1985 and as of 2005 was Japan's most commonly installed claw crane game.
+UFO Catcher was introduced in 1985 and as of 2005 was Japan's most commonly installed claw machine.
 In 1986, Sega of America was established to manage the company's consumer products in North America, beginning with marketing the Master System.
 During Sega's partnership with Tonka, Sega of America relinquished marketing and distribution of the console and focused on customer support and some localization of games.
 Out Run, released in 1986, became Sega's best selling arcade cabinet of the 1980s.
 Former Sega director Akira Nagai said Hang-On and Out Run helped to pull the arcade game market out of the 1982 downturn and created new genres of video games.